kirixh/PythonRewiew_Shell/README.md

 ### **Possible commands:**

-`ls` - Output a list of files and directories for the current directory.
+`ls` - Output a list of files and directories for the current directory and return the list.

-`pwd` - Print the full path for the current directory.
+`pwd` - Print the full path for the current directory and return path.

-`cd [path]` - Change current directory by a relative or absolute path.
+`cd [path]` - Change current directory by a relative or absolute path and return new path.

 `cp [filename1] [filename2]` - Copy [filename1] into [filename2].
 Files with the same name are overwritten.